MCarbono/go-csv-processor/README.md

 This is a basic project to practice GO concurrency/paralellism.
 The challenge was to read from a CSV file several movies and storing each one of them in a database.
 I developed 6 possible ways of doing it, 4 of them using concurrency.
-This code is a challenge of the https://app.devgym.com.br/ platform
+This code is a challenge of the https://app.devgym.com.br/ platform.

 ## 🗄 Libs/Dependencies